Progress report for FNE22-018

 - Conservation of soil, improvement of water quality, and protection of natural resources

 - Vertical lines in waters frequented by marine megafauna are a serious risk to the natural resource.
-With the development of ropeless oyster cages, that risk is significantly reduced for those threatened or endangered species.
+With the development of ropeless oyster cages, that risk of entanglement is significantly reduced for those threatened or endangered species.

 Cooperators